 Compared to other digital pianos

-As much as we love the CLP-735, it wouldn’t be right if we didn’t give you some awesome alternatives.
+The Clavinova CLP-735 is one of my picks for the best digital pianos this year.
+But as much as I love the CLP-735, it wouldn’t be right if I didn’t give you some awesome alternatives.

 If you love the CLP series but can’t quite stretch your budget far enough, you could go for the cheaper CLP-725.
-It has a less powerful speaker system (20 W) but no drastic downgrades.
+It has a less powerful speaker system but no drastic downgrades.

-The HP702 is a truly beautiful piano, and we know some players prefer the Roland sound.
-For us, the CLP-735 wins this one.
+The HP702 is a truly beautiful piano, and I know some players prefer the Roland sound.
+For me, the CLP-735 wins this one.